travis-ci/docs-travis-ci-com/user/tutorial.md

 1. Go to [Travis-ci.com](https://travis-ci.com) and [*Sign up with GitHub*](https://travis-ci.com/signin).

 2. Accept the Authorization of Travis CI.
 You'll be redirected to GitHub.
-Shall you have doubts on Travis CI GitHub Authorized OAuth App access rights message, please read more details [below](/user/tutorial#travis-ci-github-oauth-app-access-rights)
+For any doubts on the Travis CI GitHub Authorized OAuth App access rights message, please read more details [below](/user/tutorial#travis-ci-github-oauth-app-access-rights)

 3. Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green *Activate* button, and select the repositories you want to use with Travis CI.